New Zealand Powerball

 New Zealand Powerball Draw Schedule

 New Zealand Powerball draws take place twice a week, on Wednesday and Saturday evenings, at the Avalon Studios in Lower Hutt, Wellington.
-The draws are broadcast live on television on channel TV2, however the results will be available to view online here shortly after the draw for those who are unable to watch live.
+The draws are broadcast live on television on channel TV2.

 How to Play and Win New Zealand Powerball

-To win the Powerball, players must match all six Lotto numbers and the Powerball number (although not in the same order).
+To win the Powerball, players must match all six Lotto numbers and the Powerball number in any order.
 In addition, there are a further six prize tiers which enable winners to gain supplementary prizes by matching as few as three main numbers plus the Powerball.